 Easy, quick marinated tomato salad in red onions can be prepped and eaten in 20 minutes with delicious, bold and satisfying flavors.
 A cousin to the balsamic vinegar reduction, these tomatoes are instead marinated in red wine vinegar for a tart powerful side salad.
 Fresh, homemade, yum!

-You will love this marinated tomato salad, which as the perfect balance of veggies, herbs, and homemade dressing.
+You will love this cold marinated tomato salad, which as the perfect balance of veggies, herbs, and homemade dressing.
 So simple to make, this is sure to be a lunch go to recipe!

 - red onion